Robot Chicken: Production history

 Robot Chicken was conceptually preceded by Twisted ToyFare Theatre, a humorous photo comic strip appearing in ToyFare.
 When Matthew Senreich, an editor for ToyFare, learned that Seth Green had made action figures of his castmates from Buffy the Vampire Slayer, Senreich contacted Green and asked to photograph them.
 Months later, Green asked Senreich to collaborate on an animated short for Late Night with Conan O'Brien, featuring toy versions of himself and O'Brien.
 This led to the 12-episode stop-motion series Sweet J Presents on the Sony website Screenblast.com in 2001.
 Conan O'Brien is voiced by Family Guy creator Seth MacFarlane in the first Sweet J Presents episode ("Conan's Big Fun").

 Continuing the concept of the web series, the show creators pitched Robot Chicken as a television series, the name being inspired by a dish on the menu at a West Hollywood Chinese restaurant, Kung Pao Bistro, where Green and Senreich had dined (other ideas for the series' name included Junk in the Trunk, The Deep End, and Toyz in the Attic; some of these would be reworked into episode titles for the first season).
-Some television networks and sketch shows rejected the series, including Comedy Central, MADtv, Saturday Night Live, and even Cartoon Network.
+Some television networks and sketch shows rejected the series, including Comedy Central, MTV, MADtv, Saturday Night Live, and even Cartoon Network.
 However, someone at that network passed the pitch along to its nighttime programming block, Adult Swim, around the same time that Seth MacFarlane told Green and Senreich to pitch the show to the channel.
 On February 20, 2005, the series premiered on Adult Swim.

 The show was created, written, and produced by Green and Senreich and produced by ShadowMachine Films (Seasons 1–5) and Stoopid Buddy Stoodios in association with Stoop!d Monkey, Williams Street, Sony Pictures Digital (Seasons 1–5) and Sony Pictures Television (Seasons 6–10).

 The program aired a 30-minute episode dedicated to Star Wars that premiered June 17, 2007, in the U.S., featuring the voices of Star Wars notables George Lucas, Mark Hamill, Billy Dee Williams, and Ahmed Best.
 The Star Wars episode was nominated for a 2008 Emmy Award as Outstanding Animated Program (for Programming Less Than One Hour).
+This was followed up with two more in 2008 and in 2010.